 Receivables are recognised initially at fair value and subsequently measured at amortised cost.
 All receivables included under current assets are due in less than one year.
 The fair value of the current assets approximates the book value due to its short-term character.
-If a receivable is uncollectable, it is written off against the Profit and Loss account.
+If a receivable is uncollectable, it is written off against the Statement of income.